dj-wasabi/ansible-zabbix-agent/README.md

 ## Main variables
 There are some variables in de default/main.yml which can (Or needs to) be changed/overriden:

-* `agent_server`: The ipaddress for the zabbix-server or zabbix-proxy.
+* `zabbix_agent_server`: The ipaddress for the zabbix-server or zabbix-proxy.

-* `agent_serveractive`: The ipaddress for the zabbix-server or zabbix-proxy for active checks.
+* `zabbix_agent_serveractive`: The ipaddress for the zabbix-server or zabbix-proxy for active checks.

 * `zabbix_version`: This is the version of zabbix.
 Default it is 3.2, but can be overriden to 3.0, 2.4, 2.2 or 2.0.